Aristotle and the Ontology of St. Bonaventure

 Size: 234 × 156 mm

-Buren’s work makes an impressive contribution to Bonaventure scholarship, which
+makes an impressive contribution to Bonaventure scholarship, which could really

-could really reset the whole debate and narrative.
-It will challenge the
+reset the whole debate and narrative.
+It will challenge the historical norms

-historical norms for a many reader and interpreter of Bonaventure—perhaps, also
+for many a reader and interpreter of Bonaventure—perhaps, also of Aristotle!

-for Aristotle!
-Indeed, this work will upend some deeply entrenched historical
+Indeed, this work will upend some deeply entrenched historical narratives that

-narratives that have proven a major obstacle for understanding Bonaventure as a
+have proven a major obstacle for understanding Bonaventure as a philosopher.

 Christopher M. Cullen, Fordham University